 memory: 256Mi

-- L7 proxy — HTTP-aware policies without service mesh
+- L7 proxy, for HTTP-aware policies without dragging in a separate mesh

 Why Cilium?